Family ONYCHOTEUTHIDAE Gray, 1847

 Introduction

 Members of the family Onychoteuthidae Gray, 1849 are medium to very large oceanic squid (up to 2 m mantle length (ML)), with the mantle strong, muscular and torpedo-shaped.
 They are common in all oceans.
-Worldwide five genera with some 12 nominal species are known, some of which may represent complexes of closely similar species.
-Seven species from four genera have been recorded from Australia (Lu & Phillips 1985; Lu, unpublished data).
+Worldwide seven genera with some 27 nominal species are known, some of which may represent complexes of closely similar species.
+Four species from three genera have been recorded from Australia.

-The first record of the family in Australian waters was Gould’s (1852) description of Onychoteuthis rutilis, from off Sydney, New South Wales.
+The first record of the family in Australian waters was Gould’s (1852) description of Onychoteuthis rutilis, (a species now of uncertain status) from off Sydney, New South Wales.
 Allan (1945) assigned larval onychoteuthids from off New South Wales to this species.
 Additional species have been recorded from the Australasian Region by Rancurel (1970, 1976), Nesis (1979) and Rancurel & Okutani (1990).
-With the exception of Onykia, all currently recognised genera occur in Australian waters, including the waters around the Australian Antarctic Territory, but their distributions are poorly delineated (Lu & Phillips 1985).

 Onychoteuthids are oceanic, but are occasionally encountered in continental slope waters where they are sometimes caught in demersal trawls.
 They feed on a broad range of fish, crustaceans including krill, other pelagic molluscs and squids, and are at least partly cannibalistic.
 Known predators include lancetfish and tunas, whales, dolphins, seals and albatrosses (Rancurel 1970, 1976; Clarke 1983).